 Editor's note: Any requirements on the applications and solution limitations are documented.
 For the detailed procedures for the management of the connectivity and run-time coordination with the application layer this clause refers to TS 23.502 [3] and to TS 23.503 [4] for the details on the Policy and Charging Control aspects.

 6.2 EAS Discovery and Re-discovery

 6.2.1 General

-Editor's note: This clause describes general parts including e.g. privacy considerations, which DNS properties that are enabling DNS based Edge AS Discovery, recommendations/limitations for cases that OS/user overrides DNS setting.